-Pharmacy Technician Schools in Buffalo, NY
+Pharmacy Technician Programs in Buffalo, NY

 Planning to go to a pharmacy technician school in Buffalo, NY?
 If so, there has been an increase in the demand for pharmacy technicians.

 According to the U.S. Department of Labor, there were 420,400 individuals employed in the profession.
 Between 2018 and 2028, it is projected that an additional 38,300 jobs will be added to the industry, a growth of between 7 percent and 10 percent; a faster rate than the average occupation.

 In New York, the projected growth rate for this occupation is 16 percent between the years 2016 and 2026.

 Requirements to Be a Pharmacy Technician in Buffalo, NY

 It used to be that pharmacy technicians received on-the-job training, but today, the majority of employers will only hire formally trained and certified pharmacy technicians.

 Because the State of New York does not regulate the profession and a certification is not required, there may be some pharmacies that will hire pharmacy techs that are not certified; but, the majority of employers recognize the benefit of a certification and will either require or give preference to certified professionals.